mchendrickson/doodleTrainer/README.md

 Find the files in your downloads folder and extract the files.

-Open the new folder, [Shift + Right Click] on a blank space in the folder and open with PowerShell.
+Open the new folder, [Shift + Right Click] on a blank space in the folder, and open with PowerShell.

 You should see something like: ```C:\Users\user\Downloads\doodleTrainer``` and if so you are ready to move on.